Moving Company Insurance

 "Business insurance" is a generic term used to describe many different types of coverage a business may need.
 General liability insurance, on the other hand, is a specific type of coverage that business owners need to protect their assets.

 Not necessarily.
-Certain exceptions may be written directly into your moving company business insurance policy, and some perils may be entirely uninsurable.
+Certain exceptions may be written directly into your moving company insurance policy, and some perils may be entirely uninsurable.

 Do I need business insurance if I already have an LLC?